cosmicjs/static-website/README.md

 Rebuild the website at any time by accessing `http://localhost:3000/rebuild-site`

 ###Add / Edit Content
-You can easily manage the content in this static site on Cosmic JS.
+You can easily manage the content in your static site on Cosmic JS.
 Follow these steps:

 1. [Log in to Cosmic JS](https://cosmicjs.com).
 2. Create a bucket.